The Hijab (Head Scarf)

 In Islam and in Christianity:

 The hijab in Islam and the attire worn by Christian nuns both symbolize modesty, piety, and devotion to faith.
-Maryam (Mary), the mother of Jesus (phut), is often depicted as a model of chastity and virtue, and her example is reflected in the practice of wearing a head scarf, which signifies a commitment to modesty and spiritual purity.
+Maryam (Mary), the mother of Jesus (Peace be upon them both), is often seen as a symbol of chastity and virtue, and her example is reflected in the practice of wearing a headscarf to cover her hair, which represents a commitment to modesty and spirituality.
+Similarly, Christian nuns wear habits, including head coverings, and a tunic which does not emphasize their physical appearance, as a sign of their dedication to God and their vow of humility.

 The Niqab (Face Covering)